FelixOnline/v2/content/articles/2015-11-29-is-tangerine-a-tipping-point-for-transgender-representation.md

 subtitle: >
   As transgender rights become more prominent in popular culture, we are seeing an increasing momentum for films that break the binary
 date: "2015-11-29 17:00:32 +0000"

 # Attributes from Felix Online V1
 id: "5786"
 old_path: /film/5786/is-tangerine-a-tipping-point-for-transgender-representation
 aliases:
  - /film/5786/is-tangerine-a-tipping-point-for-transgender-representation
+imported: true
+comments:
+ - Im now not certain the place youre getting your info however good topic I needs to spend some time learning much more or figuring out more Thanks for magnificent info I used to be in search of this information for my missionmoncler jas arnhem zuid httpwwwblosrtvnlnlmonclerjasarnhemzuid13624htmlThese are genuinely fantastic ideas in about blogging You have touched some good points here Any way keep up wrintingpeuterey 722 uomo httptestnegrifirmancomitpeuterey722uomo11107htmlYoure a very valuable internet site couldnt make it without ya2k15 MT Points httpfubarcomcsgoskinsshoponlinegamesarticlesb3638301306953Wow cuz this is very greatexcellent job Congrats and keep it upnhl 17 coins httpwwwpeaceforearthorgbarteritem2376I appreciate the information on your internet site Thank younba 2k17 coins httpwwwpostanadscomadsfifacoinsthebestkinectgamesin2011I enjoy this website  its so usefull and helpfullpokemongo httpsac

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - ff712

+# Homepage control params
 headline: true
 featured: true